campudus/campudus.github.io/en/blog/_posts/2015-01-02-first-impressions-of-jekyll.md

 ### Using custom post types

 By default there are two post types: static pages and blog posts.
-What if we wanted something like projects?
+What if we wanted something like portolio objects?

 Introduced in v2.0, Jekyll is able to do this and its called [collections](http://jekyllrb.com/docs/collections/).
-At the time of this article the feature was experimental and marked as unstable by the Jekyll team.
+At the time of writing, the feature is still experimental and marked as unstable by the Jekyll team.
+Anyway, we had to try it out and see how it works.

-First step add the collection in the `_config.yml`:
+The first step is to add the collection in the `_config.yml`:

 ```
 collections: